austinpradeepalmeida/Hospital-and-Clinician-Group-Management/README.md

 - **Business Logic Errors**: 409 status for constraint violations
 - **Server Errors**: 500 status with error logging

-## Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Support

-For support, email admin@hospital-api.com or create an issue in the repository.

 ## Changelog